Sparks fly in Mississauga utility fight

 The OPA plans to build the $1-billion plant to help meet Ontario's energy demands as coal-fired power plants are phased out.

-The authority wants to build the plant at one of four sites – three of them in southwest Mississauga and one in Oakville – and plans to choose the winning bidder at the end of this month.
+The authority wants to build the plant at one of four potential sites with three of them in southwest Mississauga and one in Oakville, and plans to choose the winning bidder at the end of this month.

-But Mississauga, Oakville and citizen groups insist the area is already too polluted from industrial and other sources to accommodate a major natural gas plant.
+But Mississauga, Oakville and citizen groups insist the area is already too polluted from industrial and other sources to accommodate a major natural gas plant, including the proposed Oakville station in the area.

-Asked what she thought the medical health officer can do, McCallion said she's not sure but hopes that the findings will lend weight to the city's position and prompt Premier Dalton McGuinty to kill the project.
+Asked what she thought the medical health officer can do, McCallion said she's not sure but hopes that the findings will lend weight to the city's position and prompt Premier Dalton McGuinty to kill the power plant proposal entirely.

 "We're not prepared to gamble with the health of our citizens," McCallion said.